 Filling in some blanks as we head into two weeks’ of MAHA Music Festival coverage …

-I mentioned that I was in beautiful Breckenridge, Colorado, last week enjoying some well-deserved R ‘n’ R (that’s rest and relaxation, not rock ‘n’ roll).
+I mentioned being in beautiful Breckenridge, Colorado, last week enjoying some well-deserved R ‘n’ R (that’s rest and relaxation, not rock ‘n’ roll).
 Because of that personal holiday, I missed this year’s Speed!
 Nebraska Soapbox Riot — the third annual race held at Seymour Smith Park.
 We’re talking grown men rolling down steep tarmac hills in homemade racecars.
-It doesn’t get more “American” than that.
+It doesn’t get any more “American” than that.

 Side Two — a.k.a.
 “Heat 2 – All Americans” — features the newest addition to the Speed!
 Nebraska family, Students of Crime (Wagon Blasters’ Robert Thornton’s other band), followed by The Third Men (label executive Mike Tulis and Co. covering Big Star classic “Back of a Car”) and Lincoln power-punk trio Ideal Cleaners gassing up a hot-rod titled “The Ghost of Rat Tail.”